Fred Keller (politician): Controversies

 In a private text message, Keller suggested to White House Chief of Staff Mark Meadows that President Trump state that he was only testing Raffensperger's loyalty to Trump when Trump asked Raffensperger to find 11,780 votes.

 Keller voted against certifying Pennsylvania's electoral votes in the 2020 presidential election.
 WITF refers to him as "Fred Keller, who voted against certifying Pennsylvania's election results for President Biden despite no evidence to support election-fraud claims."

-Keller signed onto a Texas-led lawsuit to overturn the results of the 2020 presidential election.
+Keller signed onto the unsuccessful Texas-led lawsuit to overturn the results of the 2020 presidential election.